azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # The reason why we should standardize en-ja translation of terms
-I revealed below the steps of each mother language people to understand the term in each situation; English native people, Japanese people in katakana-translation and Japanese people in proper translation.
+I revealed below the steps of each language natives to understand the term in each situation; English native in English, Japanese native in katakana-translation and in proper translation.

 ***English native people***